-- simpler, thus, in the long run, potentially less costly than LCD to manufacture
+- simpler, in the long run, potentially less costly manufacture

 When done right, as in the LG 2016 flagship models, OLED screen technology already provides the finest display experience ever.
 Yet only a couple of vendors still chase this technology, because early manufacturing yields were poor on the larger panels, pushing early costs very high, and because early-on, there was lower life expectancy of the blue-producing emissive material, raising questions of overall technology viability.
 The Panasonic/Sony OLED consortium died in 2013 and Samsung bailed on OLED in 2015.

 Only LG continues to bet the farm on big OLED, so it will be the producer of all large OLED displays in the near future.
 Other vendors would have to have very understanding investors to jump into such a scenario, with only one viable supplier who is its own biggest customer.
+Sony and Panasonic again are offering big screen OLED, which they source from LG.
 Small OLED screens for desktop monitors and mobile devices will likely be the more viable market for other dabblers in OLED technology, until manufacturing and technology breakthroughs arrive for large panel production.